ligato/docs/docs/user-guide/concepts.md

 This section describes several concepts that are fundamental to the Ligato VPP agent and Cn-infra architecture and functions.

 * Model as a representation of an object managed by the VPP agent
-* Key Prefix / Keys for indexing configuration objects
+* Key Prefix / Keys for indexing and interacting with configuration objects
-* proto.Messages for defining and generating protobuf APIs
+* proto.Messages for defining and generating protobuf APIs and keys
 * KV data store serving as a repository for configuration information
+* KV Scheduler providing a transaction-based system for dependency resolution and configuration management
+* KV Descriptors that describe configuration objects for use by the KV Scheduler
-* VPP configuration order as performed by the VPP agent
+* VPP configuration processing as performed by CLI and the KV Scheduler
-* Multi-Version support consisting of multiple versions of the VPP dataplane, and multiple instances of a VPP agent
+* Multi-Version support consisting of multiple versions of the VPP dataplane as well as multiple instances of a VPP agent
+* Plugin configuration files

 ---